TheEduSantos/TheEduSantos/README.md

 Hello!
 I am Eduardo, Brazilian, I am student of Information Security, I also study Development and I have the AWS Cloud Practitioner certification.
 I am very dedicated to improving my skills and always seek new opportunities to grow.

-Throughout my studies in Cybersecurity, I delved into the intricacies of computer networks, log analysis, and a variety of tools used in ethical hacking/penetration testing.
-In the field of programming languages, in addition to being proficient in HTML, CSS, I am studying programming logic and sought to learn Python and JavaScript.

 ## Main Skills
 - 💻 Linux
 - 🔐 Cybersecurity